 At Cleveland Clinic Nevada, we address Parkinson’s disease or another movement disorder through two important steps:

-- Accurate diagnosis
+- Accurate diagnosis.

-- Expert disease management
+- Expert disease management.

 Each component — diagnosis and ongoing disease management — requires unique neurological specialization.
 We have carefully composed our teams to give you the greatest access to the most relevant experts at each step in the continuum of your care.

 Our doctors lead the diagnostic aspect of your care; our advanced practice providers (nurse practitioners, physician assistants) lead the disease management aspect of your care.
-Throughout the course of your care, all members of your neurology team are in ongoing communication within their team and with colleagues across multiple disciplines, collaborating to provide world class comprehensive care for patients, families and care partners..
+Throughout the course of your care, all members of your neurology team are in ongoing communication within their team and with colleagues across multiple disciplines, collaborating to provide world class comprehensive care for patients, families and care partners.

-What to Expect
+What to expect from us

 Parkinson’s disease and other movement disorders challenge families, who rise to the occasion by becoming care partners for their loved one.
 Patients rely heavily on their family caregivers, who often suffer tremendous stress, particularly when they lack knowledge and experience.